EduMIPS64/edumips64/docs/developer-guide.md

 Both `build` and `build-dbg` produce a `ui.js` file in the `build/gwt/war/edumips64` directory.

 The code was tested with Node.JS 16.
 The CI environment uses this version.

+There are some basic Playwright tests for the web UI, which can be run with `npx run playwright`.

 ### Source code structure